j3sch/tRPC-rate-limiter/README.md

 ## Credits

-The `trpc-rate-limiter` project is a fork of [hono-rate-limiter](https://github.com/honojs/hono-rate-limiter), adapted specifically for tRPC integration.
-The original `hono-rate-limiter` project was itself inspired by [express-rate-limit](https://github.com/express-rate-limit/express-rate-limit).
+The `trpc-rate-limiter` project is a fork of [hono-rate-limiter](https://github.com/honojs/hono-rate-limiter), adapted for tRPC integration.
+The original `hono-rate-limiter` project was inspired by [express-rate-limit](https://github.com/express-rate-limit/express-rate-limit).